-- I. Background
+I. Background

-- What are CERCLA and SARA?
+What are CERCLA and SARA?

 What is the NCP?

 What is the National Priorities List (NPL)?

 How are sites listed on the NPL?

 What happens to sites on the NPL?

-- How are site boundaries defined?
+How are site boundaries defined?

-- How are sites removed from the NPL?
-Can portions of sites be deleted from the NPL as they are cleaned up? - What is the Construction Completion List (CCL)? - II.
-Availability of Information to the Public Can I review the documents relevant to this final rule? - What documents are available for review at the Headquarters docket? - What documents are available for review at the Regional Dockets? - How do I access the documents?
-How can I obtain a current list of NPL sites? - III.
-Contents of This Final Rule Additions to the NPL - Status of NPL - What did EPA do with the public comments it received? - IV.
-Regulatory Issues - A. Executive Order 12866 - What is Executive Order 12866? - Is this final rule subject to Executive Order 12866 review? - B. Unfunded Mandates - What is the Unfunded Mandates Reform Act (UMRA)? - Does UMRA apply to this final rule? - C. Effects on Small Businesses - What is the Regulatory Flexibility Act?
-Does the Regulatory Flexibility Act apply - to this final rule? - Has this rule been submitted to Congress and the General Accounting Office? - V. Possible Changes to the Effective Date of the Rule - Could the effective date of this final rule change? - What could cause the effective date of this rule to change?
+How are sites removed from the NPL?

+Can portions of sites be deleted from the

+NPL as they are cleaned up?

+What is the Construction Completion List

+(CCL)?

+II.
+Public Review/Public Comment Can I review the documents relevant to this proposed rule?

+How do I access the documents?

+What documents are available for public review at the Headquarters docket?
+What documents are available for public review at the Regional dockets?
+How do I submit my comments?
+What happens to my comments?
+Can I submit comments after the public comment period is over?

+Can I view public comments submitted by others?
+Can I submit comments regarding sites not currently proposed to the NPL?

+III.
+Contents of This Proposed Rule

+Proposed Additions to the NPL Status of NPL

+IV.
+Executive Order 12866What is Executive Order 12866?Is this proposed rule subject to Executive Order 12866 review?V. Unfunded Mandates

+What is the Unfunded Mandates Reform Act (UMRA)?

+Does UMRA apply to this proposed rule?
+VI.
+Effect on Small Businesses What is the Regulatory Flexibility Act?
+Does the Regulatory Flexibility Act apply to this proposed rule?